 The Family Education Right and Privacy Act (FERPA) prevents us from releasing your information, including how much you owe on your housing account, to anyone other than yourself without your authorization.
-You may authorize HFS to release information about your housing account (e.g., to your parents/guardians) by supplying their names on your Student Personal Services page.
+You may authorize HFS to release information about your housing account (e.g., to your parents/guardians) by supplying their names on your HFS student profile.

 Note: HFS will not release room numbers to any unauthorized person including friends, parents and relatives.

 Shipping items before move-in

 Packages can be sent to your residential community up to seven days prior to your scheduled move-in.
 Please see the Residence Hall addresses table to determine your mailing address.
 Please consider that the residence halls will receive thousands of packages around move-in.
 Bringing items with you when you move in will help you avoid the lines and waiting associated with package pickup.